eoinkelly/notes/oauth/oauth.md

       the client is the one to who the token was issued for, HoK tokens should be used.
 2. Holder of Key (HoK) tokens (still in draft)
+    * a bit like a credit card
+    * ties the holder to the token
+    * merchant has to ask for identification as the token is presented
     * HoK tokens are like a credit card.
 If you find my credit card on the street and try to use it at a shop, the merchant will (hopefully) ask for some form of ID or a PIN that unlocks the card.
 This extra credential